The 7 Don’ts of Web Design

 Websites are the lifeblood of the internet, but they are more than just a collection of documents or pages.
-They are also a business’ storefront, link to its world.
-Sites need to provide quality content, be responsive and accessible on all devices and browsers and provide an important component in SEO (Search Engine Optimization).
+They are also a business storefront, link to its world.
+Sites need to provide quality content, be responsive and accessible on all devices and browsers and provide an important component in SEO.

 So in response to these poor practices plaguing the design community today.
-We have compiled a list of seven website design practices from yesteryear you should avoid at all costs if you wish for your website design to stand out against the crowd of poorly-executed websites currently littering digital space today.
+We have compiled a list of seven website design mistakes that you should avoid at all costs if you wish your website design stands out against the crowd of poorly-executed websites currently littering digital space.

 We hope that by reading this piece, you’ll have an opportunity to avoid these designs by choosing more innovative and creative ways of presenting information, creating a better user experience for your target audience, and increasing the SEO value of your website.